AB Nexus Spring 2024 Research Collaboration Grant Program

 Upon accepting an award, the project PI agrees to fulfill several requirements.

 - Project Reporting

-- Project PIs will submit brief quarterly reports outlining the general progress of the project and key metrics including resulting publications, presentations, research partnerships, IP, and student engagement (see example AB Nexus Progress Report Form).
+- Project PIs will submit brief reports at 6 and 12 months, outlining the general progress of the project and key metrics including resulting publications, presentations, research partnerships, IP, and student engagement (see example AB Nexus Progress Report Form).
 After the project completion date at 12 months, teams will respond to periodic surveys that will aid in establishing return on investment of the program.

 - Reviewer Duties

 - Project PIs and Co-PIs will agree to serve as potential reviewers in subsequent AB Nexus Research Collaboration Grant cycles.

 - Pursuit of External Funding